vizdata-f21/project-1-mr_palmer_s_penguins/README.md

 athletes interested and with entryway into the sport, or the addition of more swimming events.
 In the last three Olympics for which we have data, we can see that the gap between the two sports stays relatively steady but success in both is on the rise.
+Perhaps this tells us that countries that are successful in sports with more medals up for grabs tend to see higher total medals for their country.
+Of course, more visualizations could be done to understand the sports that other countries like Russia do well in or how this varies by season.
+However, since we are working withing constraints for the length of the project, this will have to remain as a limitation.

-Our visualizations of economic indicators against Olympic success reveal both an association we expected and some meaningful outliers we did not predict.
+In addition to the specific sports a country excels in being potentially related to medal success, our visualizations of economic indicators against Olympic success reveal both an association we expected and some meaningful outliers we did not predict.
 In the recent winter Olympics (since 2002), all of the countries with over 30 medal wins per games had a GDP per capita of over 30,000 USD, with the exception of Russia.
 It seems that perhaps Russia’s strong cultural history in winter sports like figure skating, their legacy of coaches and athletes that transformed the sport, speaks stronger than nationwide production and wealth.
 When we take the long view, Russia emerges as a high medal winner much earlier on, before the association of high GDP per capita with high medal counts for countries such as the US arises.
 This further testifies to the powerful history of winter sports in what is now Russia.
 And in the summer games, another country with GDP per capita under 30,000 USD shows outstanding performance – China.
 China’s significantly stronger showing in the summer Olympics than the winter games has left a mark in the 2000s.
 During this period, China’s performance as a nation peaked on its home turf, at the 2008 Beijing games.
 The Olympics offer nations a significant opportunity to present a positive image of themselves internationally, and it appears that despite economic trends, China has taken full advantage of that chance to demonstrate their power.

+It is important to note that there are limitations with GDP per capita in terms of understanding the potential resources and opportunities available in a country as it does not fully take into account how wealth is spread.

 ## Presentation